realityzero/ScrapifyX/README.md

 - Random UI issues w/ changing screen size.
 Handled for common mobile and desktop size.
 - Mention in UI to ask short questions and limit to vector embedding model's token length.
 - Ability to scrape pages in depth.
 Depth 0: url, Depth 1: href or side links, Depth 2 and so one.

+## Update
+- April 9, 2024: Less frequent downtime at page load.
+Thanks to ping on render from [@UptimeRobot](https://www.github.com/uptimerobot)